aebange/programmingClass/Python/pythonBasics.md

         - `(sum(row) for row in M) >>> {24, 6, 15}`
     - Mutability: Lists can be changed and have their data overwritten.
 -  **Dictionaries:** A list that stores information based on its relative key rather than its position in the list.
+    - Syntax: Dictionaries are coded in curled brackets.
     - Mutability: Dictionaries can be changed and have their data overwritten.
         - `D = {'quantity': 1, 'money': 2}`, `D['quantity'] +=1`, `D >>> 2`
     - Mapping Operations: Items can be manipulated, called from, and added to the dictionary based on their relative keys.